Sober fun: the history and rise of low and no alcohol drinks and social clubs

 Low and no-alcohol developments in the British spirits industry began to develop in 2014 when Ben Branson founded Seedlip, which is now one of the country’s most successful non-alcoholic botanical spirits.
 It contains distilled herbs to give a flavourful profile that can be enjoyed with a tonic.

-Non-alcoholic wines have also started to appear on the scene during the past few years, says Willoughby.
+Non-alcoholic wines have also started to appear on the scene, says Willoughby.
 “Technology has improved and some pioneers like Oddbird, Noughty, Wildlife and Alt have worked hard to get the flavour profile right and it’s beginning to show in sales.”
-As well as wines however, other alternatives for wine lovers are also emerging on the market: “It is incredibly important not to see the wine occasion category as just wines.
+Other alternatives are also emerging on the market for wine lovers: “It is incredibly important not to see the wine occasion category as just wines.
 Sparkling Blue Tea and Real Kombucha have shown that other products pair well with food.”

 Three Spirit is well known for its trio of non-alcoholic drinks – The Livener, Social Elixir, and Nightcap – which are full of active plants, adaptogens and nootropics.
 The brand has also recently released a selection of non-alcoholic wines called Blurred Vines, which comes in two varieties: Spark and Sharp, one sparkling and one still.
 The products are branded as ‘functional wines’, as both bottles include the same active ingredients as the brand’s other drinks, as well as essential amino acids.
 The wines are made from locally sourced apricots and unusual yeasts and have been developed by plant scientists and winemakers from the London-based winery London Cru.